Skip to main content

 I walked into a company last year where the product team tracked activation rate, the sales team tracked pipeline value, the CS team tracked NPS, and the CEO tracked revenue.
 Four teams, four metrics, zero alignment.

 Everyone was hitting their own numbers.
-Revenue was flat.
+Revenue was flat at $18M ARR for two consecutive quarters.

 This is what happens when metrics are chosen in isolation.
 Each team picks the metric that makes them look good, and nobody connects them into a system.
 The KPI tree fixes this.